Letizia Paoli

-Letizia Paoli (born 24 October 1966) is a criminologist, originally from Tuscany.
+Letizia Paoli (born 24 October 1966) is a criminologist, originally from Prato.
 Since 2006 she has been a professor of the Law Faculty at Leuven/Louvain University.
 She served, between 2009 and 2016, as chair of the sometimes troubled "Freiburg Sports Medicine Commission" at Freiburg University.

 Paoli holds dual German-Italian nationality and lives in Belgium.
 She has published extensively, notably on international drugs trading.

 Life

 Paoli was born and grew up in Prato, a commercially dynamic city a short distance to the north-west of Florence in Italy.
 From 1990 she studied Political Sciences at Florence University, later moving on to the European University Institute (also in Florence) where she received her doctorate in 1997 in return for a piece of work entitled "The Pledge to Secrecy: Culture, Structure and Action of Mafia Associations".
 Her dissertation, which earned her a coveted "summa cum laude" citation, was supervised by Prof. Bernhard Giesen.
 She crossed the Alps and worked as an academic research assistant at the Tübingen University Institute for Criminology and at the Giessen University Institute for Sociology during 1996/97.
 From 1998 till 2006 she led a Research Group at the Max Planck Institute for Foreign and International Criminal Law in Freiburg i.B.
 In 2006 she switched to Leuven/Louvain University, half an hour to the east of Brussels, taking up a full professorship in Criminology.